 Open dialogue between management and Aboriginal communities is maintained in all locations where Resolute operations impact Aboriginal peoples.
 Regular meetings are held to discuss topics of mutual importance, such as distribution of harvest zones, energy conservation and noise control, as well as developments of interest to the communities, like new access roads.

 We maintain and nurture these relationships through public consultations and cooperative agreements in an effort to create collaborative approaches and to foster sustainable economic activities.
 These public consultations are an essential step in the sustainable and responsible forest management planning process.
 Resolute actively engages Aboriginal peoples in the review of our harvesting plans to ensure that the company accounts for local cultural, environmental, social and economic considerations.

 While industry is often called upon to participate in discussions, in Canada the legal responsibility to consult with Aboriginal peoples and harmonize forest management practices with their traditional land uses lies with government.
 Within this framework, Resolute collaborates with Aboriginal peoples and governments to promote constructive discussions that we hope lead to long-term solutions.

 Maintaining Relationships with Aboriginal Peoples

 In Ontario, the company maintains close ties with 27 First Nations and Aboriginal communities and collaborates on the development of mutually acceptable management plans for the areas where we operate.
 In Quebec, Resolute regularly engages with 12 different First Nations and Aboriginal communities to harmonize our operating plans with their traditional land use practices.

-In a one cases, an agreements were briefly delayed when the Algonquins of Barrière Lake in Quebec, who sent a statement to the provincial government concerning a lack of consultation over logging permits issued for the area in 2012.
+In a one cases, an agreements were briefly delayed when the Algonquins of Barrière Lake in Quebec sent a statement to the provincial government concerning a lack of consultation over logging permits issued for the area in 2012.
 These consultations are carried out by government representatives, with or without the involvement of Resolute.
-The challenge here stems from an unresolved matter in the trilateral territorial agreement between the provincial and federal governments and the First Nation.
-It is the government’s responsibility to settle this dispute.
+TDiscussions on harmonization have continued with success and harvest allocations have been released to the industry.

 Mutually Beneficial Initiatives